Have you been injured? you may have a case. GET A FREE CONSULTATION

 Are Michigan traffic fatalities on the rise?

-Unfortunately, Michigan traffic fatalities are up nearly 15% (14.8%) from 985 car accident-related deaths in 2019 to 1,131 in 2021.
-This same troubling trend is seen for drunk driving, drugged driving and speeding-related accidents as well as for traffic fatalities involving pedestrians, bicyclists and motorcyclists.
+Unfortunately, overall Michigan traffic fatalities are up 15% from 974 car accident-related deaths in 2018 to 1,123 in 2022.
+This same troubling trend is seen with pedestrian, bicyclist and motorcyclist fatalities and lives lost due to drunk driving and drugged driving.

 Here is more detail about Michigan traffic fatalities: